Iteratively Coupled Multiple Instance Learning from Instance to Bag Classifier for Whole Slide Image Classification: Methodology

 \subsection{Label Propagation from Bag Classifier to Embedder}

-We propose a novel teacher-student model for accurate and robust label propagation from $f(x)$ to $g(x)$.
+We propose a novel teacher-student model for accurate and robust label propagation from $f(\cdot)$ to $g(\cdot)$.
 The model's architecture is depicted in Fig.~\ref{knowledge_distillation}.
-In contrast to the conventional approach of generating all pseudo labels and retraining $g(x)$ from scratch, our proposed method can simultaneously process the pseudo label generation and $g(x)$ fine-tuning tasks, making it more flexible.
-Moreover, incorporating augmented inputs in the training process allows for the better utilization of supervision signals, resulting in a more robust $g(x)$.
-We also introduce a learnable $f'(x)$ to self-adaptively modifying the instance-level decision boundary for more effective fine-tuning of the embedder.
+In contrast to the conventional approach of generating all pseudo labels and retraining $g(\cdot)$ from scratch, our proposed method can simultaneously process the pseudo label generation and $g(\cdot)$ fine-tuning tasks, making it more flexible.
+Moreover, incorporating augmented inputs in the training process allows for the better utilization of supervision signals, resulting in a more robust $g(\cdot)$.
+We also introduce a learnable $f'(\cdot)$ to self-adaptively modifying the instance-level decision boundary for more effective fine-tuning of the embedder.

-Specifically, we freeze the weights of $g(x)$ and $f(x)$ and set them as the teacher.
-We then train a student patch embedding network, $g'(x)$, to learn category knowledge from the teacher.
-For a given patch input, the teacher generates the corresponding pseudo label, while the student receives an augmented image $x'$ and attempts to generate a similar prediction to that of the teacher through a consistency loss $L_c$. $L_c$ is defined as:
+Specifically, we freeze the weights of $g(\cdot)$ and $f(\cdot)$ and set them as the teacher.
+We then train a student patch embedding network, $g'(\cdot)$, to learn category knowledge from the teacher.
+For a given patch input $x$, the teacher generates the corresponding pseudo label, while the student receives an augmented image $x'$ and attempts to generate a similar prediction to that of the teacher through a consistency loss $L_c$.
+This loss function is defined as:

-where $f(x)$ and $f'(x)$ are teacher classifer and student classifier respectively, and $f(x)_c$ indicates the c-th channel of $f(x)$.
+where $f(\cdot)$ and $f'(\cdot)$ are teacher classifer and student classifier respectively, $f(\cdot)_c$ indicates the c-th channel of $f(\cdot)$, and $C$ is the total number of channels.

-Additionally, during training, a learnable instance-level classifier is used on student to back-propagate gradients to $g'(x)$.
-The initial weights of $f'(x)$ are the same as those of $f(x)$, as the differences in the instance- and bag-level classification boundaries is expected to be minor.
-To make $f'(x)$ not so different from $f(x)$ during training, a weight similarity loss, $L_w$, is imposed to constrain it.
-By doing so, the patch embeddings from $g'(x)$ can still suit the bag-level classification task well, rather than being tailored solely for the instance-level classifier $f'(x)$. $L_w$ is defined as:
+Additionally, during training, a learnable instance-level classifier is used on the student to back-propagate the gradients to $g'(\cdot)$.
+The initial weights of $f'(\cdot)$ are the same as those of $f(\cdot)$, as the differences in the instance- and bag-level classification boundaries is expected to be minor.
+To make $f'(\cdot)$ not so different from $f(\cdot)$ during training, a weight similarity loss, $L_w$, is further imposed to constrain it by drawing closer their each layer's outputs under the same input.
+By applying $L_w$, the patch embeddings from $g'(\cdot)$ can still suit the bag-level classification task well, rather than being tailored solely for the instance-level classifier $f'(\cdot)$. $L_w$ is defined as:

-where $f(x)_c^l$ indicates the c-th channel of l-th layer's output in $f(x)$.
+where $f(\cdot)_c^l$ indicates the c-th channel of l-th layer's output in $f(\cdot)$.
 The overall loss function for this step is $L_c+\alpha L_w$, with $\alpha$ set to 0.5 in our experiments.